rdowning07/starter-town-tactics/resumegpt.md

 1. Fix file size issue - Main problem requiring immediate attention
 2. Fix SlowMo import error in victory system
 3. Make ranger move and fire arrows in combat
-4. Halve the number of screen flashes
+4. ✅ Eliminate all screen flashes (COMPLETED)
 5. Show heal effect on white mage and target
 6. Add fade to black on title screen and fade in to combat